The below are our Beginner workshops for dancers just starting Modern Country swing.

 Influence and Accommodation: Developing the Follow's ability to influence a dance consistently, Lead's responsiveness and accommodation, and getting to a 50/50 "yes and..." method of dancing

-Shaping the 1-Foot Spin: Developing an expanded repertoire for using 1-Footed spins for various entering, sculpting, and exiting a 1-Footed Spin
+Shaping the 1-Foot Spin: Developing an expanded repertoire for using 1-Footed spins for various methods to enter, sculpt, and exit a 1-Footed Spin